 - · Passing grade in the Keyboard Skills Proficiency Examination (KSPE). - Successful completion of the Recital Attendance Requirement (RAR).
-Every student is required to attend a minimum of 10 recitals or concerts held at Augustana each year, with a minimum of 40 recitals or concerts required for graduation. - A student who fails to achieve at least a C+ standing in a primary instrument or voice at the end of an academic year will be required to withdraw from the Bachelor of Music program.
+For every year in a Music program at Augustana, a student must attend a minimum of 10 RAR-designated events per year.
+Failure to achieve this minimum in a given year will require withdrawal from any Music program (BMus or BA).
+A minimum of 40 recitals or concerts is required for graduation, unless transferring in from another institution or program. - A student who fails to achieve at least a C+ standing in a primary instrument or voice at the end of an academic year will be required to withdraw from the Bachelor of Music program.
 Each student's progress will be reviewed annually. - A student beyond first year who fails to achieve an academic average of at least 2.3 will be required to withdraw from the Bachelor of Music program.
 Each student's progress will be reviewed annually.

-Music Performance (24)
+Music Performance (★24)

-- Applied Music, solo instruments and/or voice (★18); at least ★16 and fourthyear status in one instrument or in voice.
-Note: Consult Department of Fine Arts and Humanities for details. - Choral Ensembles (★6): The Augustana Choir, Sangkor, or encore.
-A student may substitute these credits with those from instrumental chamber ensembles only with permission of both the director of The Augustana Choir and the Conservatory Administrator.
+- Applied Music, solo instruments and/or voice (★18); at least ★16 and fourth-year status in one instrument or in voice.
+Note: Consult Department of Fine Arts and Humanities for details. - Choral and/or Instrumental Ensembles (★6):

-Music History and Literature, Music in Society (18):
+Music History and Literature, Music in Society (★18):

-- AUMUS 170 Tuning In: An Introduction to Music - AUMUS 224 Medieval and Renaissance Music - AUMUS 225 Baroque and Classical Music - · AUMUS 226 Romantic and Twentieth-Century Music - and six additional credits of Music courses in this category at the 300 or 400-level as approved by the Department of Fine Arts and Humanities.
+- AUMUS 170 Tuning In: An Introduction to Music - AUMUS 224 Medieval and Renaissance Music - AUMUS 225 Baroque and Classical Music - AUMUS 226 Romantic and Twentieth-Century Music - · AUMUS 322 Rethinking Music: From Mozart to Madonna OR - AUMUS 422 Rethinking Music: From Mozart to Madonna - · AUMUS 330 Selected Topics in Music OR - AUMUS 430 Selected Topics in Music

-Theoretical and Analytical Studies, Musicianship Skills (\star 21.5) credits:
+Theoretical and Analytical Studies, Musicianship Skills (\21.5) credits:

-- AUMUS 199 Fundamental Keyboard Skills OR - AUMUS 299 Fundamental Keyboard Skills - AUMUS 160 Theoretical and Analytical Studies I - AUMUS 162 Aural and Sight Singing Skills I - AUMUS 260 Theoretical and Analytical Studies II - AUMUS 261 Theoretical and Analytical Studies III - AUMUS 262 Aural and Sight Singing Skills II - AUMUS 263 Aural and Sight Singing Skills III - · AUMUS 361 Form, Analysis, and the Construction of Musical Meaning - + AUMUS 369 Retheorizing Music: From Modernism to Postmodernism ${\bf OR}$ - AUMUS 469 Retheorizing Music: From Modernism to Postmodernism
+- · AUMUS 299 Fundamental Keyboard Skills - · AUMUS 160 Theoretical and Analytical Studies I - · AUMUS 162 Aural and Sight Singing Skills I - · AUMUS 260 Theoretical and Analytical Studies II - AUMUS 261 Theoretical and Analytical Studies III AUMUS 262 Aural and Sight Singing Skills II - · AUMUS 263 Aural and Sight Singing Skills III - · AUMUS 361 Form, Analysis, and the Construction of Musical Meaning - AUMUS 369 Retheorizing Music: From Modernism to Postmodernism OP - · AUMUS 469 Retheorizing Music: From Modernism to Postmodernism